ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ## Kubernetes setup using Kubernetes Operations (kOps) on Amazon EC2

-Here are few resources and steps to get you started:
+`Here are few resources and steps to get you started`:

-You'll learn how to:
+`You'll learn how to`:

 1. Create a kubernetes cluster
 2. Upgrade cluster